 The protein they were interested in is granulocyte colony stimulating factor (G-CSF).
 It is a cytokine — a protein that the immune system produces that can affect changes in other cells — and is known to influence motivation and decision-making.

 G-CSF has a number of roles, such as promoting neuronal growth and preventing cell death in the brain and spinal cord.
-It has also been shown to play a protective role in strokes and influence learning and memory.
+It has also been shown to play a

 From this, they concluded that G-CSF might be useful in understanding — and perhaps even intervening in — addiction.